danseely/shakespear/README.md

 Assuming you have PHP installed, you can call the example usage script like this:

+## To Do

+- [ ] don't allow for duplicate lines returned
+- [ ] sanity cap for number of lines requested

 ```
 bash$ php useRandomOthello.php 5 Clown
 ```